General information and occurrence

 In Poland, chalk is the name traditionally given to two different mineral raw materials: proper chalk rock (still often called as ”writing chalk” in Polish literature) and lacustrine chalk (calcareous tufa).
 The raw materials differ in an origin, a chemical composition and use.

-The proper chalk is an organogenic marine sediment of a white or creamy color constituted mainly from planktonic organism remains: coccoliths and crusts of forams.
+The proper chalk is an organogenic marine sediment of a white or creamy color constituted mainly from the planktonic organisms remains: coccoliths and crusts of forams.
 In Poland, it occurs in Cretaceous sediments in the Lubelszczyzna area and in the area of north-eastern Poland where Cretaceous deposits occur in the form of ice floats within Quaternary sediments.
-In the vicinities of Kornica and Mielnik on the Bug river on the border of Mazowieckie and Podlaskie Voivodeships there have been 21 deposits of “writing chalk” documented, from which 9 were exploited in 2019.
+In the vicinities of Kornica and Mielnik on the Bug river on the border of Mazowieckie and Podlaskie Voivodeships there have been 22 deposits of “writing chalk” documented, and 1 deposit in Pomorskie Voivodeship.
 In the Lubelszczyzna area, in the vicinities of Chełm. “writing chalk” is exploited for the cement production.
 The deposits occurring in this region are presented in the chapter Limestones and marls for cement and lime industries.

 The lacustrine chalk is usually of white, white-yellow or grey color and is a very humid, clammy mass.
 It originates from the biochemical precipitation and the accumulations of a carbonate sediment on the lake bottoms.
 The significant role in this process play plants which pick up a dissolved calcium dioxide (CO2) from water.
 This results in solution saturation changes and a calcite crystallization.
 Except for carbonates, lacustrine sediments contain the organic matter and the material brought from the land.
 Lacustrine chalk and gyttja usually contain minimum 80% of calcium carbonate (CaCO3), whereas the sediment containing 50-80% of calcium carbonate is called as calcerous gyttja.
 Very often the lacustrine chalk and gyttja beds occur below the peat beds.
 It results from the shallowing and encroachment of a sedimentary reservoir (lake).
 The lacustrine chalk deposits in Poland are usually of the Quaternary age and occur mainly in northern and north-western Poland.
 The Neogene chalk accumulations are known in the Bełchatów vicinities where they occur within the overburden of the exploited brown coal beds.